What are Florida Bankruptcy Exemptions?

 File Successfully with a Gainesville Bankruptcy Lawyer

 Bankruptcy exemptions are one of the most important aspects of bankruptcy.
 In Chapter 7 bankruptcy, these exemptions allow you to keep some or all your property.
 Exemptions for Chapter 13, however, apply to your creditor repayments.
 Whichever chapter you file for, bankruptcy exemptions will play a critical role in your overall financial future.
-As a Gainesville bankruptcy attorney, serving Central and North Florida, I am here to help you select your exemptions wisely and prevent you from making potentially damaging mistakes.
+As a Gainesville bankruptcy attorney, serving North Central Florida, I am here to help you select your exemptions wisely and prevent you from making potentially damaging mistakes.

 Which bankruptcy exemptions does Florida allow?